mzattera/v4j/docs/index.md

   The question of which glyphs are actual single Voynich characters is still very open and it is at the basis of the different transliteration alphabets being created.

-- Unless stated otherwise, pieces of transliterated Voynich script use the "Basic Eva" as transliteration alphabet and are enclosed in single quotes (e.g. 'qockhey').
+- Unless stated otherwise, pieces of transliterated Voynich script I quote use the "Basic Eva" as transliteration alphabet and are enclosed in single quotes (e.g. 'qockhey').

 - A **token** in a text is a single sequence of characters, separated by spaces.
 The list of **terms** is the list of tokens, without repetitions.
 In other words, a token is an instance of a term.
 For example; the below line in the Voynich